MobileAir/predictive-ai/README.md

 ## Challenges
 Though the model performs well, there is plenty of room for improvement!
 Here are a few areas I would like to focus on:
-#### 1. Training a more suitable NLP classifier for input text
+#### 1. Training a more refined NLP classifier for data preprocessing
 The polarity score is a vague and much too generalized for my data.
 I would like to add some language processing that would return a score for how the news impacts the stock market, not just if the news sounds good or bad.

-#### 2. Expanding News sources
+#### 2. Exploring other influences
-There are many APIs that are eager to provide financial news enpoints.
-Through the Yahoo subscrption wiht RapidAPI, I am limited to just yahoo finance.
-I would like to expand my horizons in this regard, as there are more influential news sources.
+Since the news and tweets clearly influenced the model's performance, I'd love to tap into other news and social media websites and see if I can improve the predictions.

-#### 3. Longer range predictions
+#### 3. Longer forecast
-My model performs extremely well on simple one-day stock forecasts, but in practice this means very little.
-It would be nice if my model made longer range forecasts.

-## References
+The fact that the model currently only predicts to prices for the next day overshadows its impressive performacen thus far.
+It would be nice to accurately predict further into the future.

-Lastly, I would like to give another thanks to the McGill AI society for helping out along the way
+Thanks again to the McGill AI society for a great course and stellar support!